 Anaerobic exercise is similar to aerobic exercise but uses a different form of energy — quickly and immediately.
-Anaerobic exercises include high-intensity interval training (HIIT), weight lifting, circuit training, Pilates, yoga, and other forms of strength training.
+Anaerobic exercises include high-intensity interval training (HIIT), weight lifting, circuit training, and strength training.

 This type of exercise offers many health benefits.
 It’s a great way to improve your cardiovascular endurance as well as build and maintain muscle and lose weight.
 Along with aerobic (or cardiovascular) exercise, anaerobic exercise should be a regular part of your weekly workout routine.